Greece runestones: Sö 82

 Runestone Sö 82 (location) is in granite, and it measures 1.18 m in height and it is 1.30 m wide.
 It was formerly under a wooden threshold inside Tumbo church, and the upper part was hidden under the wall of the atrium.
 Most of the inscription and the artwork have been destroyed, but what remains is classified as either style Fp or Pr1 (Ringerike style).
 The inscription partly consists of cipher runes.

 The stone was raised by Vésteinn in memory of his brother Freysteinn who died in Greece, and according to Omeljan Pritsak, Freysteinn was the commander of a retinue.
 The wolf-beast image in the center of Sö 82 touches the inscription at the name Freysteinn and has its jaws at the word for "was dead" or "died."
-Since one known kenning in Old Norse poetry for being killed in battle was that the "wolf was fed," the combination of the text and imagery would lead to the conclusion that Freysteinn had died in battle in Greece.
+Since one known kenning in Old Norse poetry for being killed in battle was that the "wolf was fed," the combination of the text and imagery suggests that Freysteinn had died in battle in Greece.

 Although the memorial stone image includes a Christian cross, the two personal names in the inscription both refer to Norse paganism. Þorsteinn includes as a name element the god Thor and means "Thor's stone," while Vésteinn includes the word vé, a temple or sanctuary, and when used in a personal name means "holy," giving the name the meaning "holy stone."